August 13, 2020

 And so, going after the glutathione supplement with that in addition to the N-acetylcysteine and the alpha-lipoic acid, that's another strategy that you could use.
 And as far as the baseline type of things, controlling stress, getting the antioxidants, supporting glutathione, taking some of the things I just mentioned, that's a really good start.
 But then we get into some of the more advanced tactics that I think might be prudent to consider.
 For example, there's one type of cream called pseudocatalase.
 And as the name would imply, it would simulate what catalase does, and that's one that may actually help to restore pigmentation and not only slow the formation of gray hair, but even cause a little bit of a recoloring of the gray hair.

 Now, there are pseudocatalase topical creams that you can get on, say, Amazon.
 There's one called PC-KUS.
 And it turns out that based on the proposed mechanisms of action, this is something that may actually work for reversal of the gray hair.
 So, that's one thing to bear in mind would be pseudocatalase.
 Another one would be, and this specifically is to reverse a lot of the free radical damage caused by hydrogen peroxide and to increase the amount of hair melanin, ashwagandha, the Ayurvedic herb.
 Ashwagandha can act also to simulate this catalase activity.
 There are a lot of forms of ashwagandha out there.
-I think, because I've tried a ton of different ashwagandhas, and it's often advertised as something that can be used for sexual potency or sexual drive.
+I think, because I've tried a ton of different ashwagandhas, and it's often advertised as something that can be used for sexual potency or sexual libido.

 And these folks down in Kauai, there's an organic farm down in Kauai that I think makes some of the best ashwagandha out there, because I've tried a lot of different forms and they sent me a few tinctures, a few bottles, even some of their root, and it was like insti-boner when I took this stuff.

 Ben: I shouldn't say insti-boner.
 What I should say, a lot of these things, you take them and then the presence of sexual stimulation, you notice a big effect.
-So, when I would take this prior to making love with my wife or foreplay with my wife, it was like tripled my drive.
+So, when I would take this prior to making love with my wife or foreplay with my wife, it was like tripled my libido.
 What am I trying to say here?
 Like, decreased threefold the amount of time it took for me to basically have a raging boner.

 Ben: So, ashwagandha [00:46:50] _____ good for that.
 And if I would have had gray hair–